parseablehq/parseable/README.md

 - Single binary / container based deployment (including UI).
 Deploy in minutes.
 - Open data format (Parquet).
 Complete ownership of data.
 Wide range of possibilities for data analysis.
 - Indexing free design.
 Similar levels of performance.

+#### How it works?

+Parseable exposes REST API to ingest and query log data.
+Under the hood, it uses Apache Arrow and Parquet to efficiently handle and compress high volume log data.
+All data is stored in S3 and can be accessed via S3 compatible API.
+Parseable also has a bundled web console to visualize and query log data.

+Parseable can be deployed in cloud and container based environments in minutes and can scale as the requirements grow.

 ## Installing